 - Resist the temptation to argue with the people who are eating with you.
 Arguing increases tension and stress and makes it more difficult for you to relax.

 - Trust that people around you are there to support your recovery to health.
 Not everyone knows the best way to make you feel supported.

 The following may also help you develop more healthy eating habits:

 - Working together with your doctor, you will likely set a goal weight.
-Knowing the amount of weight you will gain each week may help you feel more in control as you recover.

 - Pay attention to the amount of stress you have in your life.
 Ask for help to reduce your stress.

 Primary Medical Reviewer Kathleen Romito, MD - Family Medicine

 Specialist Medical Reviewer W. Stewart Agras, MD, FRCPC - Psychiatry

 Current as ofJuly 26, 2016